Willstown (Cherokee town): The town

-There are three known Indian trading sites along the stretch between Attalla and Collinsville, as well as numerous burial sites, home sites, and remnants of farms.
+Three known Indian trading sites are located along the stretch between Attalla and Collinsville, as well as numerous burial sites, home sites, and remnants of farms.
 Since the 1920s, the current route of US Highway Eleven has largely followed that of the trading path.
 The right-of-way of the Great Southern Railroad was constructed along the lowlands by the creek and through the former town site of Willstown.

 The present-day city of Ft.
 Payne, Alabama, developed south of Willstown and close to the Valley Head area.
-This city developed at the site of an Army fort of the same name, which was built to intern Cherokee people rounded up in the region prior to their removal to Indian Territory on what became known as the Trail of Tears.
+This city developed at the site of an Army fort of the same name.
+It was built about 1835 to intern Cherokee people who were rounded up in the region prior to their removal to Indian Territory.
+They called their forcible exile the Trail of Tears.
 Five forts were built in Alabama for the removal.

-DeKalb County has installed historical markers at the former sites of the Willstown mission school and of Fort Payne.
-It also is marking the route through the county as far as Guntersville, Alabama of an independent group led by chief John Benge (Cherokee) on the Trail of Tears.
+DeKalb County has installed historical markers at the former sites of the Willstown mission school and of the historic Fort Payne.
+It also is marking the route through the county, as far as Guntersville, Alabama, of an independent group led by chief John Benge (Cherokee) on the Trail of Tears.
 Other groups had guides appointed by the military.
 Benge departed with 1,103 Cherokee on October 3, 1838.
 According to county documentation, they traveled along the route of "what is now Alabama Highway 35 through Fort Payne, to the top of Sand Mountain and on to Rainsville.
 This path lead them along what is now Alabama Highway 75 to Albertville, then on to Highway 431 to Gunters Landing, now Guntersville."